Information from the European Commission on transportable pressure equipment

 |Article 4 of Directive 2008/68/EC (inland transport of dangerous goods): The transport of dangerous goods between Member States and third countries shall be authorised in so far as it complies with the requirements of the ADR, RID and ADN, unless otherwise indicated in the Annexes.|

-Thus, as outlined in the July 2019 notice, TPE which complies with the requirements of the ADR (or RID) can normally continue to be accepted, as of the withdrawal date, for the international carriage of dangerous goods between the UK and the EU-27 and vice versa.
+Thus, as outlined in the July 2019 notice, TPE which complies with the requirements of the ADR (or RID) can normally continue to be accepted, after the transitional period, for the international carriage of dangerous goods between the UK and the EU-27 and vice versa.

 What does this mean for transportable pressure equipment which is not pi (π) marked?